Assamese cuisine: Preparations

-The khar is a signature class of preparations made with a key ingredient, also called khar.
+a signature class of preparations made with a key ingredient, also called khar.
 The traditional ingredient is made by filtering water through the ashes of the sun-dried skin of a few varieties of banana, which is then called kola khar (The name derived from the local term for banana, "kol" or "kola.")
 A traditional meal invariably begins with a khar dish, which can be prepared with raw papaya, mustard leaves, vegetables, pulses, fish or any other main ingredient.